Bpopson11/bpopson11.github.io/README.md

 By Brianna Popson
   Other project contributions from Gracie Lundell and Afton Downey.

 This website was made to put into practice basic HTML and CSS principles, as well as serve as a landing page with relevent information.

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+The page includes basic information about myself, with a picture of myself and links to projects I have worked on using HTML and CSS.

-## Setup/Installation Requirements
+Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

-## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_

-## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+* Please fork this respository
+* Clone and downlaod this repository
+* Access files via Atom to make changes and view.

-## Technologies Used
+Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+HTML
+CSS
+BOOSTRAP
+GIT

-### License
+License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-Copyright (c) 2015 **_{List of contributors or company name}_**
+Copyright (c) 2015 Brianna Popson